jazzband/django-pipeline/docs/configuration.rst

 Rewriting CSS urls
 ==================

-If source CSS contain a relative URL (i.e. relative to current file), those URL will be converted to full relative path.
+If the source CSS contains relative URLs (i.e. relative to current file), those URLs will be converted to full relative path.

 Wrapped javascript output